 Similar fame catches up with Wrightwood, a perfect place to visit in winter for beginners and advanced skiers and snowboarders.
 Located in the California’s San Gabriel Mountains at an elevation of 5,935 feet, the quintessential winter escape offers snowy hills, a profusion of trails, and ski resorts that can entertain the snow-thirsty Southern Californians for months.

-Furthermore, with just 90 minutes away from Los Angeles, you can visit Wrighwood in winter (and also summer) on a day trip or extended weekend getaway.
+Furthermore, with just 90 minutes away from Los Angeles, you can explore Wrighwood during a day trip or an extended weekend getaway all year round.

-Winter Weather in Wrightwood: When to Visit to Play in the Snow
+Winter Weather in Wrightwood: Best Time to Play in the Snow

 The snowy season in Southern California is shorter than in Central or Northern California.
 To hit the snowy hills in Wrightwood, be sure to visit the area in the winter months, sometime between early December through February.

 Although the temperatures drop significantly, yet still linger mostly above the 20s, the sun rarely escapes the region.
-Sunny California enjoys plenty of sun light even during the snow season.
-Normally, Wrightwood gets 285 sunny days a year.
+Sunny California enjoys plenty of sun light even during the snowy season.
+Normally, Wrightwood gets 285 sunny days a year, including in the winter.

 How to Visit Wrightwood in Winter: Location and Directions

-Driving in the mountains in winter, however, can be tricky.
+Driving in the mountains in the winter, however, can be tricky.
 But not when you head to Wrighwood.
 The road is mostly flat, ascending only a little bit as you approach the area.
-So, all the winter fun without the slippery mountain roads… I don’t think you need another reason to visit Wrightwood in winter.
+So, all the winter fun without the slippery mountain roads… I don’t think you need another reason to visit the Wrightwood area in the winter.

 There are two ways to get to this snowy getaway from Los Angeles.